-When you begin to realize that you can shift your focus, you reclaim your power, you are free to imagine how things could be different.
+When you realize you can shift your focus, you reclaim your power; you are free to imagine how things could be different.

 True realization and the integration that follows can be a lengthy process.

 4.)
 Expand Your Knowledge Base

 Books give you a window into the world of someone else and are full of knowledge, wisdom and valuable insights.

-If you’re more of an auditory learner, or constantly on the go, try listening to podcasts and audios from subjects that you’re curious to know more about.
+If you’re more of an auditory learner, or constantly on the go, try listening to podcasts and audiobooks.

 The Tim Ferriss Podcast, the Joe Rogan Experience and Tangentially Speaking are three worthwhile examples.

 Podcasts have had an appreciable impact on the way I think about and live my life.

 Although these are valuable, they are not as accessible to most of us as downloading an MP3 and listening as you go about your day.